offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * Pr(SOURCE→B|z) * Pr(B→C) * Pr(C→B|z) * Pr(B→C) * Pr(C→B|y)
  * Pr(SOURCE→B|z) * Pr(B→C) * Pr(C→B|z) * Pr(B→C) * Pr(C→B|y) * Pr(B→C)

-This algorithm revises the summation above to only include hidden paths that travel through the hidden state of interest at the emitted sequence index of interest.
-For example, to calculate the probability that the hidden state was B when index 1 of the [z, z, y] was emitted, the summation becomes ...
+This algorithm filters the summation above to only include hidden paths that travel through the hidden state of interest at the emission index of interest.
+For example, to calculate the probability for only those hidden paths that travel through B at index 1 of the [z, z, y], the summation becomes ...

  * Pr(SOURCE→A|z) * Pr(A→B|z) * Pr(B→A|y)
  * Pr(SOURCE→A|z) * Pr(A→B|z) * Pr(B→C) * Pr(C→B|y)